JRMurr/JRMurr.github.io/content/blog/zig-chess/making-a-chess-engine-in-zig.md

 ## Testing

 As I worked on more and more search improvements I ran into an issue.
 How do I know if the engine is getting better at playing chess?
 I could play against it after each change, but I suck...
-The best approach is to have every change to the engine play against an older version of itself.
-If the newer version beats the older one more often than not, the change was probably a good one.
+The best approach is to have every change play against an older version without the change.
+If the changed version beats the unchanged one more often than not, the change was probably a good one.

 Thankfully [Fastchess](https://github.com/Disservin/fastchess) exists, it will make "tournaments" where a random position is given to 2 engines and they both play as white and black in that position to see who wins.
 It gives a basic report that looks roughly like